 Sadly it has been reported that about 4 billion cubic meters of water is approaching Bangkok (described by some as a wall of water).The levels in the Chao Phraya were reported yesterday afternoon to be 2.30 meters (7.5 feet) above sea level, which is a record that exceeds the 2.27-meter water level peak reached in 1995.
 Unfortunately Bangkok city only has an average elevation of less than 2 meters above sea level and the natural way for this water from the north to reach the ocean is through Bangkok.

 So your best option honestly would be to plan not to visit Bangkok (if possible) or make "soft open plans" to visit.
 Bangkok will quickly recover but it's uncertain when that will start to happen.
 Don't get put off though by the floods, you can visit Phuket, Phi Phi or Samui and many other places instead they are all fine and business as usual.
-If you need a hotel when you visit i use this site for the best rates http://www.ihotelthai.com about 5 years agoAnswered by Lani Jones via WorldNomads.com
+If you need a hotel when you visit i use this site for the best rates http://www.ihotelthai.com over 5 years agoAnswered by Lani Jones via WorldNomads.com